m-marguerite/features_of_the_website/README.md

 # features_of_website
-Ce repository contient une collection de projets web et d’exercices issus de FreeCodeCamp, mettant en avant différentes fonctionnalités et aspects interactifs des sites.
-Ces projets font partie de mon parcours personnel pour devenir développeur full-stack, en pratiquant le HTML, CSS, JavaScript et la manipulation du DOM.
+This repository contains a collection of web projects and exercises from FreeCodeCamp, highlighting different features and interactive aspects of websites.
+These projects are part of my personal journey to become a full-stack developer, practicing HTML, CSS, JavaScript, and DOM manipulation.